wp-plugins/jquery-archive-list-widget/readme.txt

 2. Here you can see a list of archives and its month archives expanded.

 == Change Log ==

+= 3.0.1 =
+* Solved month linking bug.
+* Checkbox are easier to click at widget's configuration, now each text is a label.

 = 3.0 =
 * Complete rewrite of the javascript code, it has less size, easier to understand and should work faster.